Australia’s contribution to the global space industry has grown with CSIRO developing a mapping device for the International Space Station.

 And every unexpected problem demanded unscheduled testing.

-“That’s something we struggled with.
-But, because of our relationship with Boeing, we got all the EMI and vibration testing we needed.
+“Because of our relationship with Boeing, we got access to the world-class EMI and vibration testing facilities we needed.
 Without it, our payload almost certainly wouldn’t be in space today.”

 And while testing facilities were scarce, so was the skill and understanding needed to exploit them properly.